 Make sure you maximize your IRA contributions

 A Roth or traditional IRA can be an essential part of your retirement savings strategy.
 It offers a tax-advantaged way to help build your retirement nest egg.
-And, the earlier you contribute to your IRA, the more time your money can benefit from potential growth.
+And the earlier you contribute to your IRA, the more time your money can benefit from potential growth.
 Visit our retirement calculator to see the impact time has on potential growth.

 Don't pass up this opportunity to help prepare for your financial future.
-Your Edward Jones financial advisor can answer your questions, review your current savings and help you develop a personalized strategy to achieve your retirement goals.
+Your Edward Jones financial advisor can answer your questions, review your current savings and help you develop a personalized strategy to help achieve your retirement goals.

 Important information: